python-botogram/botogram/docs/api/bot.rst

         def channel_post(chat, message):
             message.reply("This post is cool")

-      .. versionadded:: 0.3
+      .. versionadded:: 0.4

-    .. py:decoratormethod:: channel_post
+    .. py:decoratormethod:: edited_channel_post

-      This decorator receive messages from channels, with new Telegram Bot API update 2.3
+      This decorator receive edited messages from channels, with new Telegram Bot API update 2.3

       You can :ref:`request the following arguments <bot-structure-hooks-args>`